Helping People Quit Tobacco Use

 Request Materials from QUITPLAN® Services.
 Health care providers can order free QUITPLAN® Services materials to promote quitting help to the people they serve.
 Materials include posters, palm cards, and brochures in multiple languages.

-This program enables health professionals to use a single form and fax number to refer the people they serve to tobacco to quitline support.
-All Minnesota residents - whether covered by a health plan or not - have access to free support to quit.
+The Minnesota Quitline Network enables health professionals and community organizations to use a single form and fax number to refer the people they serve to tobacco quitline support.
+All Minnesota residents – whether covered by a health plan or not – have access to free support to quit.

 Tools for Helping People Quit